When to take the conditions off of your conditional green card.

 If you decide to become a U.S. Citizen and you may be eligible to become a U.S. Citizen 3 years after obtaining your conditional green card.
 You should speak to an immigration attorney to make sure that you qualify.

 If, however, you had been married for less than two years at the time you received your green card (which is more likely) then, after your adjustment of status interview, you would have received a conditional green card.
 In this case you will need to timely remove the conditions on the green card.

 The petition to remove the conditions on the green card must be filed with USCIS in the 90 day period before the green card expires .

 If you have passed this time limit then you must act promptly.
+You should file form I-751 with the required evidence.
 Do not delay.
 USCIS has had a policy of starting removal cases (deportation) for conditional green card holders who do not timely remove the conditions on their green cards.

-You should also be aware that USCIS uses this process as an additional check for marriage fraud.
+You should also be aware that USCIS uses the I-751 process as an additional check for marriage fraud.

 If you are in the position of having to remove the conditions on your green card then you will need to complete form I-751, submit all the required documentation, and pay your filing fee with USCIS.

-Lawrence Gruner is an Immigration Attorney with almost 20 years of experience.
+Lawrence Gruner is an Immigration Attorney and fiance visa attorney with almost 20 years of experience.
 His office handles cases throughout California, the United States and the World.
 You may reach our office toll free at 888-801-6558 or at 916-760-7270.
 Attorney Gruner would be happy to review your situation and your options.
 This post is under sacramento green card attorney and Sacramento green card lawyer.